last-g/stups2go/README.md

     certificate specified here.
 The SSL certificate has to cover the above generated delivery domain.
 To find out your SSL certificate's IDs, execute the following command: `aws iam list-server-certificates`.
-* AvailabilityZone
+* PrivateSubnetId
   * An EBS volume is always tied to an availability zone.
 This means, the Go server also has to run in this zone.
-These settings have to match.
+This subnet will be the target for your server.
+* PublicSubnetId
+  * The actual subnet to use for the load balancer.
 * InstanceType
   * With the instance type, you control costs and performance of your running Go server.
 One possibility might be `c4.large`.
+* ImageId
+  * A Taupage AMI ID, ideally the most recent one.

 TODO figure out good, recommended sizing for InstanceType